-Washington amended its economic nexus threshold for the B&O Tax, effective January 1, 2020, by lowering it from \$267,000 to match that of sales tax at \$100,000 gross receipts.
-Most businesses located or doing business in Washington may be subject to the Washington Business & Occupation (B&O) tax.
+Washington amended their economic nexus threshold for the B&O Tax by lowering it from \$267,000 to match that of sales tax at \$100,000 gross receipts.
+Most businesses located or doing business in Washington may be subject to the Washington Business and Occupation (B&O) tax.
 The tax is due on gross income from business conducted in Washington.
-Retailers, wholesalers, manufacturers and service providers (to name a few) may be subject to B&O tax.
-You may have economic nexus in Washington, and therefore subject to the B&O tax, if in the current calendar year:
+Retailers, wholesalers, manufacturers, and service providers (to name a few) may be subject to the B&O tax.
+You may have economic nexus in Washington, and are therefore subject to the B&O tax, if in the current calendar year:

-- You are an individual who is a resident or domiciled in Washington, or - The business is organized or domiciled in Washington, or - You have more than \$100,000 of gross income in Washington
+- You are an individual who is a resident or domiciled in Washington, - The business is organized or domiciled in Washington, or - You have more than \$100,000 of gross income in Washington

-For businesses without payroll or property in Washington, effective January 1, 2020, a business is deemed to have substantial nexus in the state if in the current or immediately preceding calendar year the business has more than \$100,000 of cumulative gross receipts in Washington.
+For businesses without payroll or property in Washington, effective January 1, 2020, a business is deemed to have substantial nexus in the state if in the current or immediately preceding calendar year the business has more than \$100,000 of cumulative gross receipts in the State.

 Businesses can apportion sales to customers out of Washington provided they can meet the above criteria in the non-Washington customer's state.
-Washington's current B&O tax rate is 1.5%\ of subject gross receipts for service businesses, 0.471% for retailers, and 0.484% for wholesalers and manufacturers.
+Washington's current B&O tax rate is 1.5% of subject gross receipts for service businesses (0.471% for retailers and 0.484% for wholesalers and manufacturers).

-\Also new, the Workforce Education Investment Surcharge was effective January 1, 2020.
+Also new, effective January 1, 2020 was a Workforce Education Investment Surcharge.
 The surcharge is in addition to the Service and Other Activities B&O tax rate of 1.5%.
-Businesses primarily engaged in one or more of 43 specified business activities will be prompted to report the surcharge on their excise tax return.
+Businesses primarily engaged in one or more of 43 specified business activities are prompted to report the surcharge on their excise tax return.

-There are several other rates for specialized industries; please reach out to us if you have questions.
+There are several other rates for specialized industries; we invite you to reach out to us if you have questions.
 In addition to e-filing a return monthly or quarterly (depending on the volume of gross receipts), businesses apportioning some income out of Washington must also file an annual apportionment reconciliation due October 31 of the following year.

-This nexus presumption also applies to Washington's retail sales tax in addition to its B&O tax.
-Please contact us if you have any questions.
+This nexus presumption also applies to Washington's retail sales tax, in addition to its B&O tax.
+Please contact us if you have concerns about whether this will affect you.